JuliaLang/julia/README.md

 * The x86 architecture does not support threading due to lack of compiler runtime library support, so you may need to set `JULIA_THREADS=0` in your `Make.user` if you're on a 32-bit system.
-* Some stack trace information is not available due to differences with libunwind.

 ### Windows